boldbi/bold-bi-docs/docs/embedded-bi/multi-tenancy/site-administration/index.md

 ---
 layout: post
 title:  Admin Privileges in User Management Server | Bold BI Docs
-description: Learn the admin privileges such as, configuring email settings, embed settings, custom rebranding and license update in the user management server.
+description: Learn the admin privileges such as, configuring email settings, embed settings, account settings, custom rebranding, API keys information and license update in the user management server.
 platform: bold-bi
 documentation: ug
 ---

 # Site Administration

-This section explains how to configure email, embed settings, custom rebrand and update the license in the User Management Server.
+This section explains how to configure email, embed settings, account settings, custom rebranding, API keys information and license update in the User Management Server.

 You can explore the Site Administration in detail here,